C.D. Olimpia: Clásico Moderno (Honduras)

 El Clásico Moderno (The Modern Derby) also referred by some as the Clasico Moderno Hondureño is a Honduran football match played at least 4 times a year in the Honduran Liga Nacional and consists of two teams, Olimpia and Real España.

 Reserve team

-Olimpia has a reserve team named Olimpia Reservas that currently plays in Liga de Ascenso de Honduras.
-This is where young players can improve their skills before they can be ready to play in the top division.
-Like all the other reserves teams in Liga de Ascenso, Olimpia Reservas can't be promoted to the higher level even if they win the championship.
+Olimpia has a reserve team named Olimpia Reservas, which competes in a reserve team tournament called Torneo de Reservas.